mkuthan/mkuthan.github.io/_posts/2022-11-01-technical-writing.md

 Check only, if the format meets the following criteria:

 * Must be readable using plain text editor.
-How to make a code review for binary formats?
+How to make a code review for non-readable formats?
 * Must be portable without worrying about compatibility.
 It's likely that you will change the publication platform several times during documentation life.
 * Must separate the content and its formatting.